This post was originally publish on March 13, 2018 and updated on October 8, 2019.

 - Origami – I don’t know about you but I find this art beautiful!
 I’ve never tried it, unless the folded-paper game from elementary school counts😁, but I have to imagine it’d be fun, challenging and you could order all the supplies online.

-- Genealogy – The cool thing about genealogy research is that there is a wide amount of information to be found online for free these days.
-Lucky for me a distant relative created an enormous data base up one side of my family tree so I had an awesome jumping off point.
+- Genealogy – The cool thing about genealogy research is that there is a wide amount of information to be found online for free these days, and it applies to your particular family.
+My son and I did DNA tests for fun and I decided to try out the ‘Tree’ section on the app.
+Luckily for me a distant relative created an enormous data base up one side of my family tree so I had an awesome jumping off point.
 You may be thinking…boring, but it’s actually been fun.
-If you do it via Ancestry.com those little hints they add as you go along become addicting!
+If you do it via Ancestry.com the little green leaf hints they add as you go along become fun to pursue!
 Ancestry does charge for more in-depth info but I’ve been able to find as much as I need so far for free.
-I only work on it for a few moments at a time or my mind turns into gumbo, but it’s been a fun distraction during moments when I need to forget I’m sick.
-I’ve gotten back as far as the 1,600’s on some lines and learned my lines lead primarily to the British isles with lesser amounts to Switzerland and other places in Europe, and not to Germany and Italy as I’d been told.
-So it’s been entertaining.
-The coolest thing is that it’s an ongoing project, the people have long since gone so there’s no rush and in the end you end up with something personal to you, that you could potentially pass down.
+I only work on it for a few moments at a time or my mind turns into mush, but it’s been a fun distraction during moments when I need to forget I’m sick.
+I’ve gotten back as far as the 1,600’s on some lines and learned my lines lead primarily to the British isles with lesser amounts to Switzerland and other places in Europe, and not to Germany and Italy as I’d been told my whole life.
+A couple of the neatest aspects of tracing your geneology are that it’s an ongoing project, since the people have long since gone, there’s no rush, and in the end you end up with something personal to you, that you could potentially pass down.

-So as I said, everyone has a thing, mine is watercoloring purely for the fun of it and here are a few more from the past week.
+So as I said, everyone has a thing, mine is watercoloring purely for the fun of it; here are a few more from the past week.
+Update: Since this is a repost of a previous blog, I’m also adding my most current watercolors from the last week (I’m following along with Inktober for October so that’s why they all have ink outlines).